matthewlabrecque/mlabrecque-arch-config/README.md

 # mlabrecque Arch Autoconfig Utility

 ## Overview
-My custom script which turns a minimal Arch Linux installation into a fully featured environment designed for my specific workflow and preferences as a Computer Science and Math student at university.
+A custom script which turns a minimal Arch Linux installation into a fully featured environment designed for my specific workflow and preferences as a Computer Science and Math student at university.

 ## Philosophy
 In the spirit of Arch Linux's core philosophy of keeping things minimal as possible, I have striven for simplicity/minimalism and designed my script to hit the sweet spot of delivering a secure and stable system, while also not sacrificing anything in terms of my workflow or ease of use.
 This philosophy did make for intentional decisions in what programs I use and don't use in my workflows, as some might notice my intentional snub of a more "conventional" IDE or text editor (such as VSCode or JetBrains) in place of using Neovim.
 The truth is if I feel like a program gets in my way, then there's a better option out there and it felt like VSC/IntelliJ were doing more to get in my way than help me, which prompted the exclusion from my system.

-Currently to do a full build of Arch using this script requires a total of 808 packages (775 from pacman, 33 from Flatpak).
-In comparison to a conventional setup with KDE or GNOME where that number is closer to between 900 and 1,100 packages.
-However, as you will see this minimalism doesn't lose anything when it comes to features.
+Currently to do a full build of Arch using this script requires a total of 808 packages (775 from pacman, 33 from Flatpak), compared to GNOME coming in at 900 packages or KDE clocking in with over 1,100 packages.
+However, this desire for minimalism doesn't sacrifice when it comes to features.

 ## Features
 - Sets up and configures **COSMIC** as the default desktop envrionment